-On average, the rebuilt engine costs $2,000 to $4,500.
+On average, rebuilding an engine costs $2,000 to $4,500.
 The price depends on what type of car you are driving and where you take it to get rebuilt.
 However, the cost is much lower than what you would spend if you were going to get a new engine installed.

 Factors Affecting Cost to Rebuild an Engine